All Episodes

 Oh, sounds like a conflict.

-And that Mr. Simpson met with his Russian client, a Kremlin connected lawyer.
+And that Mr. Simpson met with his Russian client, a Kremlin-connected lawyer.

 Yeah, that would seem like I would call that a setup.

-Well, they stonewall Congress for almost the entire year, 2017.
+Well, they stonewall Congress for almost the entire year 2017.

 And they wouldn't divulge the name of their clients for a year, which turned out to be the Clinton campaign.

-And as Donna Brazil said, the DNC run by Clinton.
+And as Donna Brazil said, the DNC run by Clinton, even suing to prevent their access to bank records.

 And that doesn't tell the whole story in any way.

-And they claim to know nothing about her Trump meeting and that she knew nothing of the steel dossier work, and they write you'll have to take his word for the coincidence.
+And they claim to know nothing about her Trump meeting and that she knew nothing of the steel dossier work.

 Yeah, that doesn't seem like a coincidence to me.

-And they're concerned about the attack on our country by a hostile foreign power, but meanwhile, the firm's concern about Russia and human rights abuses for which the McGinski sanctions were imposed would seem a stop at their bank account.
+But meanwhile, the firm's concern about Russia and human rights abuses for which the McGinske sanctions were imposed would seem to stop at their bank account.

 This is a pretty brutal takedown by the Wall Street Journal, particularly hard-hitting one.